-All first aiders must have completed a training course, and must hold a valid certificate of competence to show this.
-TTTAPA keeps a register of all trained first aiders, what training they have received and when this is valid until.
+All first aiders must have completed a training course and must hold a valid certificate of competence to show this.
+TTAPA keeps a register of all trained first aiders, what training they have received and when this is valid until (see Appendix 2).
 Staff are encouraged to renew their first aid training when it is no longer valid.